Operational Notice · Effective May 31, 2026

 The Finding:

-Brunelleschi demonstrated perspective by creating a painting of the Florence Baptistery that, when viewed through a hole with a mirror, was indistinguishable from the actual building.
+Brunelleschi showed perspective by creating a painting of the Florence Baptistery that, when viewed through a hole with a mirror, was indistinguishable from the actual building.

 The Geometric Proof: